Maharajah Jungle Trek Asia Animal Kingdom

 The People of Anandapur and the Royal Anandapur Wildlife and Forestry Authority trust you will enjoy your walk and ask that you respect and honor these lovely creatures with behavior appropriate for peaceful co-existence.

 As you begin your journey through this magnificent area be sure to take time to look at the art and architecture surrounding you.
-Almost immediately upon entering the land of Anandapur, you will feel as though you have been transported half way around the world.

 Once inside the trail, you will find the Komodo Dragon, the largest lizard species in the world.
 It can be found sunning itself on the large rocks.